Surface to Stage

-Surface to Stage is Threshold's fifth Direct-to-Fan release and their fourth live album, released on the band's website in 2006.
+Surface to Stage is a live album by Threshold, its fifth Direct-to-Fan release, released on the band's website in 2006.
 The CD contains a concert recorded at the Z7 in Pratteln, Switzerland on their tour for the album Subsurface.

 The album's title is a double entendre making reference to the song "Surface to Air" from the 1993 Wounded Land, and Subsurface.